margueriteblair/Haskell/plutus/plutus-pab/README.md

 #### Description

-A service that regularly lokks at the contract instances requests and handles them
+A service that regularly looks at the contract instances requests and handles them

 #### Dependencies